Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Skip the Plastic

 Eco-friendly baby showers simply don’t have plastic products!
 Be sure to ditch the straws, disposable cups and flimsy plates completely.
-Instead, buy reusable cups and plates at a box store or dollar store that you can then take home.
+Instead, buy reusable cups, plates, and tissues at a zero waste online store or a box store and dollar store that you can then take home.
 If you’re having a small brunch or tea, consider using a family member’s antique dishware and silverware.

 Savvy baby shower hosts may choose to incorporate plates and cups into party activities.
 Hold a crafting session where guests eat off their plate and then wash it and paint it.
 Those who love to shop may also be interested in finding gorgeous teacups or tumblers for a bargain and giving them to attendees as parting gifts.